wp248/wp248-maintain-system/README.md

 ```

-## NGINX ONLY - WARNING THIS is NOT APACHE2 setup
+## NGINX ONLY - WARNING this is NOT APACHE2 setup

 ```
 sudo cp -Rf ~/wp248-maintain-system-master/bitnami-stack/nginx/opt/* /opt/